Steven Cole

 To review your final grade:

-- Scroll to the Quizzes section and you can view your overall score.
+- 2. Scroll to Grades, to view your overall score.
 This final score will be recorded in our database within a week of completion.

 To obtain your completion of training certificate: